Rapptz/discord.py/docs/guide/topics/error_handling.rst

     @tree.error
     async def tree_error_handler(interaction: discord.Interaction, error: app_commands.CommandError):
-        """ Handles errors for all application commands associated with this CommandTree.
+        """Handles errors for all application commands associated with this CommandTree."""
-        """

         # We unpack all CommandInvokeErrors first.
         if isinstance(error, app_commands.CommandInvokeError):